timber-logging/logger/readme.md

 - `logToTimber` (boolean): Enable/disable logging to an external service (default: true).
 - `logToConsole` (boolean): Enable/disable logging to the console (default: true).
 - `color` (boolean): Enable/disable colored console output (default: true).
 - `staticLogValues` (object): Static values that will be included in every log sent to Timber Logging.
+Examples would be for the project, environment etc

 ### Example